yangaound/dbman/README.md

 ```

 ### Manipulator.fromdb(select_stmt, *petl_args, **petl_kwargs)
-"""fetch and wrap all data immediately if latency is `False`"""
+	fetch and wrap all data immediately if latency is `False`
 ```
 >>> from dbman import Manipulator
 >>> with Manipulator(ID='bar') as manipulator: